nandasafiqalfiansyah/searcing-image/README.md

 # Searching Image

-This is a simple website that allows users to search for images.
+This is a website that allows users to search for images.
 The website is built using NPM, Webpack, and other tools to provide an efficient and user-friendly experience for searching and displaying images.

 ## Features